Servings: 30 cookies serving(s)

 Low sugar oatmeal chocolate chip cookies are a wholesome and hearty lunchbox treat.
 They’re filling, relatively low calorie and low in sugar, a good source of fibre and full of healthy stuff.
-The recipe contains no artificial sugar.

 March is school break month and while many families fly off to warm destinations for the week-long holiday, it’s still one of the best times for an old fashioned family road trip.